 Students enrolled at the external campuses must file an ADD/DROP Request form which must be signed by the external campus executive director/dean.

 Official Withdrawal Requests and/or ADD/DROP Request forms, duly signed, must be submitted to the university registrar.
 To receive a transcript, all accounts in the Business Office must be paid.

 Any student who has not attended class according to university records by the census date for any given term is considered a “no show” and will be administratively withdrawn from the class or university without record.
 The student is advised that this action may have adverse effects on financial aid.

 Academic Probation and Suspension

 Students are placed on academic restriction when their cumulative GPA falls below a designated level.
 Restriction is based on terms 10 weeks or longer in length.
 A student may have restrictions moved based on performance during shorter terms.
-Any term with mixed beginning and ending dates may be exempt from academic restriction.
 Types of academic restrictions and the conditions attached to each follow:

 This academic restriction applies to those students who:

-- Have attempted from 30 to 59 semester hours with a GPA lower than 1.60; or
+- Have attempted from 30 to 59 credit hours with a GPA lower than 1.60; or

-- Have attempted 60 or more semester hours with a GPA lower than 2.0, or
+- Have attempted 60 or more credit hours with a GPA lower than 2.0, or

 - Are enrolled on a part-time basis and fail to complete enrolled hours during a regular term.